 Tailing from lead scavenger is pumped to the zinc conditioning tank.
 From zinc conditioning tank, slurry gravity feeds the zinc rougher cell.
 First 2 rougher cells concentrate is pumped to the zinc 2nd cleaner while the last 2 zinc rougher cells concentrate is pumped to the zinc 1st cleaner cell.
-Concentrate from the zinc 1st cleaner cell is pumped to the zinc 2nd cleaner cell.
-Tailing of zinc 1st cleaner cell is pumped to the zinc conditioning tank.
-Concentrate from zinc 2nd cleaner is pumped to the zinc 3rd cleaner gravity feeds the zinc 1st cleaner circuit.
-The zinc 3rd cleaner tailing gravity feeds the zinc 2nd cleaner cell while the zinc 3rd cleaner concentrate is pumped to the zinc 3rd cleaner tailing gravity feeds the zinc 2nd cleaner cell while the zinc 3rd cleaner concentrate is pumped to the zinc concentrate thickener and the thickened zinc concentrate is filtered in the pressure filter to produce a final saleable concentrate.
+Concentrate from the zinc 1st cleaner cell.
+Tailing of zinc 1st cleaner cell is pumped to the zinc 3rd cleaner cell.
+Tailing from zinc 2nd cleaner gravity feeds the zinc 1st cleaner circuit.
+The zinc 3rd cleaner tailing gravity feeds the zinc 2nd cleaner circuit is pumped to the zinc 3rd cleaner concentrate is pumped to the zinc 3rd cleaner cell.
+Tailing from zinc 2nd cleaner gravity feeds the zinc 1st cleaner circuit.
+The zinc 3rd cleaner tailing gravity feeds the zinc 2nd cleaner concentrate is pumped to the zinc 3rd cleaner concentrate is pumped to the zinc concentrate is filtered in the pressure filter to produce a final saleable concentrate.